 As the number of unconfirmed transactions on average goes up it will very quickly become a big scaling issue, which it already is today.
 Further, the current 10 minutes transaction approval latency we have today is an issue, as one can’t wait that long for getting payment confirmation especially when they are buying something as simple as a cup of coffee.

 Next, the Proof-of-work (PoW) algorithm of Bitcoin was designed to keep increasing the algorithmic complexity over time, this was done to secure the system.
 However, increased complexity means increased compute power which in turn means increased energy consumption.
-Now, given world’s energy needs the amount of energy invested into mining doesn’t seem quite right.
+Now, given the world’s energy needs, the amount of energy invested in mining doesn’t seem quite right.

 Industry response to the limitations

 The limitations of Bitcoin and also some creative thinking about technology’s possible uses have led to at least three different developments.
 First, is the development of different cryptocurrencies that are each created with the original intent of trying to address some specific problem not served by Bitcoin.

 Second, to overcome the issues of scaling up and latency in confirming transactions, alternative consensus algorithms other than Proof-of-work (PoW) are being experimented with.
 The most interesting protocols being tried are Proof-of-Stake (PoS) and Proof-of-time-elapsed (PoET).

 Third, is the moving away from Blockchain itself as the underlying DLT.
 Several systems are experimenting with different types of DLTs that are not Blockchain based and so the size of block or the chain itself is not large.
 This helps in reducing latency in confirming transactions.